 Professional site for Staci Sprout, LICSW, CSAT: Licensed psychotherapist, Certified Sex Addiction Therapist, and author of "Naked in Public: A Memoir of Recovery From Sex Addiction and Other Temporary Insanities."

-I believe in the concept of sex addiction as an umbrella term to explain a dis-ease that some people suffer.
-How many?
-Due to taboos and research limitations, there are only estimates.
-A 2011 Time article "The Sex Addiction Epidemic" estimated between 3 - 5 % of the U.S. population; in today's numbers that would average 12.75 million people.
+In today's numbers that would average 28 million people in the United States.
 If you want to learn more about criteria for sex addiction, check out the questions here: Am I a Sex Addict?
 There are other qualifiers under this umbrella term, for example, "love addiction," "sexaholism," romance addiction," "porn addiction," and "relationship addiction."
+I think if we add specific questions about relationship addiction, I feel the numbers would be much higher (and more inclusive of women).

-I am so convinced of the validity of the sex addiction concept that I published my own experience as a sex addict, using my real name, now easily accessible to anyone who has access to the Internet, forever.
+I felt so called to educate the community about the truth of sex addiction and - far more importantly - that sexual recovery works - that in 2015, I published my own experience as a sex addict, using my real name, now easily accessible to anyone who has access to the Internet.
 To avoid any mistake about what I was talking about, I chose an evocative title: Naked in Public: A Memoir of Recovery From Sex Addiction and Other Temporary Insanities.

 Though it was not easy, I surrendered my privacy in order to promote awareness of both the devastation of untreated sex addiction, and the hope that when successfully intervened upon, people can and do recover from it - as long as they remain committed to what works over time.
 I have experienced this, as have many of my closest friends and others I've had the privilege to know.